How to Create an Educational Website or a Learning Management System

 Additionally, consider making the Home Screen changeable — theme color, features accessible from the Dashboard, information (current courses, finished courses) on the Dashboard, etc.

 We all know that “one-size-fits-all” doesn’t really work.
 In online education and courses, it’s all about customization since quite a big part of a business’ success depends on it.

 # 3: Filtering & Sorting 🔍

-If you provide lots of content, it’ll be quite difficult to navigate through the catalog without Filtering & Sorting systems.
-Especially, if your website will be a marketplace for course providers or tutors, or just dedicated to different spheres, this feature should be on your must-have list.
+If you provide lots of content, it’ll be quite difficult to navigate through the catalog without a Filtering & Sorting systems.
+Especially, if you want your website to be a marketplace for course providers or tutors, or just those dedicated to different spheres, this feature should be on your must-have list.

 You can organize search & filters in this way:

 - Categories (Design, IT, Economics, Languages, etc.)

 - Filter & Sort (by duration, price, level).

 Bear in mind, depending on what services you provide, the filtering feature may vary.

 For instance, if you offer language courses, a search bar and a filter for the different languages & their level should be enough.